 - Review Suggestion means Skydio will fly to the ceiling of the pillar closest to the takeoff position.
-The drone will then face the structure (the centroid of the AR polygonprism).
-We recommend selecting this option. - Set Manually allows you to manually pilot the drone to your preferred vantage point, using the Skydio Controller.
+The drone will then face the structure (the centroid of the AR polygonprism). - Set Manually allows you to manually pilot the drone to your preferred vantage point, using the Skydio Controller.
 If you choose to manually set the location of the AR Observer, ensure you are choosing a spot that provides you with the best situational awareness for monitoring the scan's progress.
-We recommend you tightly frame the structure and fill the frame vertically or horizontally.
+Recommendations: - Tightly frame the structure and fill the frame vertically or horizontally - Select this option if you are scaning around obstacles or in complex environments